Environments

 When your environment is in the Active status, you are able to see the resources it includes just by clicking into the Environment.

-Resources are grouped by their 'provider' and 'type', for example - all AWS S3 buckets will appear together.
+Resources are grouped by their 'provider' and 'type' - for example, all AWS S3 buckets will appear together.

 Use the search box in the top right to filter the resources list.